RowanTL/rush/README.md

 lists.
 This script uses python 3.13.
 Must be ran from the root of the directory as `python scripts/instruction_list.py`.

+You must be able to run `cargo expand` for this script to function.
+Nix users should be okay.
+If you're not on nix, run `cargo install cargo-expand`.

 ## Link for later

 https://miroslavtushev.medium.com/does-my-sample-have-to-be-normally-distributed-for-a-t-test-7ee91aaaca2a